stevenpstansberry/stevenpstansberry/README.md

 I'm an aspiring software developer with a passion for creating innovative, real-world applications that leverage both cutting-edge technology and a strong foundation in cloud computing and AI.
 With a focus on full-stack development, I aim to build scalable, data-driven solutions that enhance user experience and solve practical problems.

+My experience spans across modern frontend frameworks like React, robust backend architectures using Node.js and Express.js, and cloud infrastructure with AWS Lambda, API Gateway, and DynamoDB.
+I’ve developed applications in diverse domains, from workout tracking platforms to environmental health monitoring, and even AI-driven systems for aquarium management and education.